OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/dev-env/pycharm.md

 start "PyCharm aware of QGIS" /B %PYCHARM% %*
 ```
 Running the `runPyCharmWithQgisEnv.bat` batch file in a Windows command prompt window will start PyCharm.

+## Configure PyCharm to work with Git

+Currently the PyCharm Git features are not used.
+See the [Initial Project Setup - PyCharm Project](../project-init/pycharm-project/)
+documentation for information on Git.

 ## Next Steps